 Cons to the Delaware C-Corporation

-To incorporate in Delaware, you first must have a presence there, which means you’ll need:
+To incorporate in Delaware, you first must have a presence there, which means you’ll need the following:

 - To hire a registered agent in Delaware